Tales (video game series): Sequels and spin-offs

+As the Tales series grew, games became categorised under certain branches: "Mothership" for main titles, "Escort" for spin-offs, and "Mobile" for games release for mobile phones.
+In 2020, a different internal organization scheme was announced; "Original" for games featuring new stories as well as their sequels, and "Crossover" for secondary entries drawing characters and worlds from various past titles.

 The series has received a small number of sequels, and a large number of spin-off titles and subseries.
 These games are derivative rather than original works.
 Three direct sequels have been produced: Destiny 2, Xillia 2 and Tales of Symphonia: Dawn of the New World.
-Eternia received an MMORPG spin-off for PC platforms titled Tales of Eternia Online.
-Multiple crossover games have been made for mobile platforms, including Tales of Link, the Tales of Mobile series, Tales of Card Evolve, Tales of Kizna and Tales of Asteria.
+Eternia received an MMORPG spin-off for Microsoft Windows titled Tales of Eternia Online.
+Multiple games have been made for mobile platforms, including the Tales of Mobile series, Tales of Kizna (released on mobile on November 22, 2011; ended service on September 25, 2014), Tales of Card Evolve (released on mobile on June 3, 2012; ended service on September 30, 2014), Tales of Link (released in Japan on iOS on March 3 and on Android on April 23, 2014; in North America on April 5, 2016; ended service on March 28, 2018) and Tales of Asteria (released on Android on April 4 and on iOS on April 23, 2014; ended service on May 18, 2023).
 Two titles for the PlayStation Portable have been released in Japan: Tales of VS. in 2009, and Tales of the Heroes: Twin Brave in 2012.
 The main spin-off subseries is Tales of the World, which has grown to include ten games beginning with Tales of Phantasia: Narikiri Dungeon, released in Japan on the Game Boy Color in 2000.
 Only Tales of the World: Radiant Mythology has been released in the West.
-A second subseries, Tales of Fandom, includes two games released respectively for the PlayStation and PlayStation 2 in 2002 and 2007.
+A second subseries, Tales of Fandom, consists of two puzzle-adventure games released respectively for the PlayStation and PlayStation 2 in 2002 and 2007.
 On February 28, 2017, they had released another mobile Tales game called Tales of the Rays in Japan and worldwide on July 24, 2017.
-On March 28, 2018, however, Tales of Links ended their service, and a day after the closure, they announced the global version of Tales of the Rays would end their service as well on May 29, 2018.
-Tales of Crestoria another mobile game, was released on July 16, 2020.
+On March 28, 2018, however, Tales of Link ended their service, and a day after the closure, they announced the global version of Tales of the Rays would end their service as well on May 29, 2018, with its Japanese vesion shutting down on July 23, 2024.
+Tales of Crestoria, another mobile game, was released on July 16, 2020.
+It ended service on February 7, 2022.
+Tales of Luminaria, the latest part of the Tales series, was released on November 3, 2021.
+The game was discontinued on July 19, 2022.

+The 2006 Nintendo DS game Tales of the Tempest was originally seen as a main entry in the series, but in 2007 was classified as a spin-off, possibly due to poor reception of that particular title.